 Reduce cytokines (which are involved in inflammatory processes)

 Adding this plant in for vitality is well worth it.
 You can find powdered moringa at your local health market or on Amazon.
 Just try to find a brand that you can trust that is raw, organic, non-GMO, vegan and gluten-free.

 How about we get started on recharging our afternoon with this yummy smoothie bowl recipe and be sure to tag me on social with your creations!

-- Pour, serve and enjoy!
-If desired add dollops of coconut yogurt, bananas, bee pollen and mint to decorate
+If desired, add dollops of coconut yogurt, bananas, bee pollen and mint to decorate.
+Enjoy!